 The caiaio makes use of the internal clock of the computer to measure the playing time of the client players.
-If using the C function gettimeofday13 the actual relative time is returned in microseconds accurate.
+If using the C function gettimeofday the actual relative time is returned in microseconds accurate.
 The difference in playing time measured by the caiaio and the client player is better than 2 % of the maximum playing time for games that run longer than 10 seconds.
 For programs that run shorter than 5 seconds inaccuracies are reported of approximately 1 second shorter in running time.
 The reason for this is that during the measurement of one move the caiaio misses for a non-known reason approximately 5 milliseconds.

-13 The same counts for the use of the function GetTime in Pascal.
+&lt;sup>11 The same counts for the use of the function GetTime in Pascal.

-Using Java class files with Caia14
+Using Java class files with Caia

 With a little effort you can easily use Java class files in Caia competitions.
 We have written the javawrapper for that.
-You can find the source of javawrapper.c in the folder caia_install<namegame>/javawrapper/.
-In the Windows distribution you can find them in de src/ folder.
+You can find the source of javawrapper.c in the folder caia\install\<namegame>/javawrapper/.